sabbir1729/100-Days-Of-Code/README.md

-# 100-Days-Of-ML-Code 🔥
+# 100-Days-Of-Code 🔥
 A day to day plan for this challenge.
-Covers both theoritical and practical aspects machine-learning.
+I will mainly focus on covers both theoretical and practical aspects machine-learning.

 ### Contents